MiguelMarcelino/Thoth/queuing-systems/apache-pulsar.md

 	- Broker: Stateless service
 		- Does not own the data for one topic
 		- We can move them to different brokers.
+		- These can be seen as compute services that connect to an independent storage layer (they are scaled independently of storage)
 	- Bookie: Storage node
 		- They are IO bound.
 - This layered architecture allows us to scale bookies independently from brokers